jcstacey/pig-game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

-Project utilized to experiment with the DOM with JavaScript to create a simple browser game HTML, and CSS components were pre-existing from an Udemy Course, and consist of minor tweaks
+Project utilized to interface with the DOM using JavaScript to create a simple browser game.

+HTML, and CSS components were pre-existing from an Udemy Course, and consist of minor tweaks

 App.Js coded by myself utilizing fundamentals learned in the course.